Migrate Logs to a New M-Series Appliance Model in Panorama

 Mode in High Availability

-Procedure to migrate logs from a decommissioned M-Series appliance in a HA pair to a new M-Series appliance of a different model.
+When you request an RMA, use this procedure to migrate logs from a decommissioned M-Series appliance in a HA pair to a new M-Series appliance of a different model.

 This migration procedure covers the following scenarios: